2022 MLS All-Star Game: Rosters, Start Time, More

-2022 MLS All-Star Game: Rosters, start time, more originally appeared on NBC Sports Chicago
+2022 MLS All-Star Game: Rosters, start time, more originally appeared on NBC Sports Washington

 Major League Soccer’s roster for the 2022 All-Star Game is set.